fommil/fpmortals/manuscript/complete.md

 depending on the `E` in `List[E]`, not just the base runtime class `List`.

-A> Scalaz follows the school of thought that typeclass instances should be unique, A> e.g. there is only one `Monoid[Option[Boolean]]` in the program.
-This is called A> *typeclass coherence* and *orphan instances* such as `lastWins` are the easiest A> way to break coherence.
+A> When we introduced typeclasses in Chapter 4 we said that there can only be one A> implementation of a typeclass for a given type parameter, e.g. there is only one A> `Monoid[Option[Boolean]]` in the application. *Orphan instances* such as A> `lastWins` are the easiest way to break coherence.
-A>
-A> Typeclass coherence is primarily about consistency.
-It is difficult to reason A> about code that performs differently depending on the implicit imports that are A> in scope.
-Typeclass coherence effectively says that imports should not impact A> the behaviour of the code: either the code does what it says it does, or it does A> not compile.
-A>
-A> If we can assume typeclass coherence, we can globally cache implicits at runtime A> and save memory allocations, gaining performance improvements from reduced A> pressure on the garbage collector.
 A>
 A> We could try to justify locally breaking typeclass coherence by making A> `lastWins` private, but when we get to the `Plus` typeclass we will see a better